 Clearing for environmental works

-Vegetation management laws allow you to clear native vegetation for a range of activities that provide environmental or social benefits.
+The vegetation management framework allows you to clear native vegetation for a range of activities that provide environmental or social benefits.

-The information below explains the requirements of state government vegetation management laws.
-Make sure you check other state, federal or local government requirements that might apply, in particular for the removal of contaminants.
+Make sure you check other state, federal or local government requirements that might apply for the removal of contaminants.

 Some clearing activities are considered exempt clearing under state vegetation management laws.
 You may be able to clear without getting our approval or notifying us if the clearing is to: